 One step in assisting your child could be to take them for a medical check-up to see if the current difficulties have any organic causes.
 The doctor may suggest a referral to a paediatrician (a doctor who specialises in the medical and behavioural issues of children) or to a psychiatrist (a doctor who specialises in mental illness) for an assessment.

 The doctor may also prepare a mental health plan for a referral to a professional who is registered with Medicare to provide counselling.
-These professionals could include psychologists (who are not doctors but have up to six years of university training), social workers, or mental health nurses, providing up to 10 counselling sessions per year.
+These professionals could include psychologists (who are not doctors but have up to six years of university training), social workers, occupational therapists or mental health nurses, providing up to 10 counselling sessions per year (20 sessions may be available until July 2022 if distress is COVID-related).
 Medicare will pay a scheduled fee and the client will pay any gap, unless the professional bulk-bills in which case there is no charge.
 If paying the gap will be difficult for you the doctor can refer you to another Medicare-funded program administered by the Western Sydney Primary Health Network.
 Some private health insurance policies also rebate psychology services.

 Medicare will also rebate up to 10 group counselling sessions per year, in addition to or instead of individual sessions.

 You can ask the doctor to recommend someone, or do your research first and ask the doctor to refer you to the professional you have chosen (and probably have spoken to on the phone to get a sense of whether this is the right person for your situation).
-The Australian Psychological Society provides a “Find a Psychologist” service that is very useful.
+See the following:

 In doing your research you may wish to ask the following: